 Pay attention to the water that comes out of your sink and shower.
 Does the pressure seem particularly strong?
 Do you hear your pipes banging when you turn on a faucet?
 These are signs that your water pressure may be too high.
 One way to tell for sure is to buy a pressure gauge and install it on the faucet near your water meter.
 If the pressure is measured to be over 80 psi, it may be a hazard.

 Too-strong water pressure can cause intermittent leaks in your plumbing system, which may become big problems if left unattended.
 In addition, varying or high water pressure can put stress on your washing machine, dishwasher, and hot water heater, shortening their lifespan.

 If you suspect your water pressure is too high, you should contact a professional to help install a pressure regulator on your main water line.
 A regulator slows the flow of water to a consistent and reasonable pressure level.
 This will help lower your water bill, reduce stress on your appliances, and prevent leaks.

-The Best Plumbing team is always here to help homeowners in the Seattle and Bellevue area.
+The Best Plumbing team is always here to help homeowners in the greater King County area.
 Whether you need to measure your water pressure or install a regulator, our experts can help you resolve the problem quickly and easily.
 Just give us a call!

 Photo credit: © pisauikan